watir/watirbook/elements/link.md

 *Note: safariwatir does not support a lot of features that are used in this chapter.*

+## HTML tag

 Let's take a closer look at one HTML element.
 Links are probably the most popular of all HTML elements, so it would be just fair to start there.
 Usually, you can recognize a link on a web page because it's text is underlined.
+It's HTML looks like this:

+    <a href="clicked.htm">click me</a>

 There are two ways of accessing the link, `browser.a` and `browser.link`.
 Both of them do the same thing, but `browser.a` is not supported in older versions of watir gem and in safariwatir.